 If you’re thinking of creating an 80s Goth costume though I think you should go with the black look that everyone is familiar with.

 If you don’t have black hair consider dying it and then back-combing to get a lot of volume, alternatively you could try one of these wigs.
 This black shag hair do works really well in a Gothic look, it would also work for a punk or rock look too.

-The good thing about this particular wig is that it suits for either a male of female costume so if your partner is dressing up in an 80s Goth fashion as well you could get two of them!
+The good thing about this particular wig is that it suits for either a male or a female costume so if your partner is dressing up in an 80s Goth fashion as well you could get two of them!

 If you prefer a longer hair style then you could try the next wig.

-Of course it’s not just about the hair when it comes to creating an 80s Goth costume is it?
-You also need to get the make up right, the first thing I think of is the heavy black eyeliner, black eye shadow, pale skin and the choice of bright red or black lipstick (although I’ve seen some costumes where people have worn purple and have pulled it off very well).
+Of course, it’s not just about the hair when it comes to creating an 80s Goth costume is it?
+You also need to get the make-up right, the first thing I think of is heavy black eyeliner, black eye shadow, pale skin and the choice of bright red or black lipstick (although I’ve seen some costumes where people have worn purple and have pulled it off very well).

 Don’t forget the black nail polish.
 Back in the 80s it wasn’t as commonly used as it is these days and was really mainly Goths that wore black on their nails.